mainsail-crew/mainsail/docs/quicktips/update-manager.md

 ## Moonraker.conf

-To enable updates in Moonraker's web interface, add the following section to your printer's `moonraker.conf`:
+To enable updates in Mmainsail's web interface, add the following section to your printer's `moonraker.conf`:

 ```yaml
 [update_manager]